Land Rover Range Rover Sport Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Land Rover Range Rover Sport are $1,310 a year for full coverage.
-Comprehensive insurance costs approximately $274 each year, collision insurance costs $400, and liability costs around $478.
-Liability-only insurance costs as low as $526 a year, and high-risk driver insurance costs $2,822 or more.
-16-year-old drivers pay the most at up to $4,984 a year.
+Average insurance rates for a Land Rover Range Rover Sport are $1,310 a year with full coverage.
+Comprehensive costs approximately $274, collision costs $400, and liability costs $478.
+Buying just liability costs as little as $526 a year, with insurance for high-risk drivers costing around $2,822.
+16-year-old drivers receive the highest rates at $4,984 a year or more.

 Average premium for full coverage: $1,310

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
-Rates include averaging for all states and Range Rover Sport models.
+Prices include $500 physical damage deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all U.S. states and for all Range Rover Sport models.

-For the average 40-year-old driver, insurance rates for a Land Rover Range Rover Sport range from the low end price of $526 for your basic liability-only policy to a high rate of $2,822 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, prices range go from the low end price of $526 for your basic liability-only policy to the much higher price of $2,822 for coverage for higher-risk drivers.

-Where you live can make a big difference on car insurance rates.
-Rural locations are statistically proven to have lower incidents of accident claims than congested cities.
-The graphic below illustrates the difference location can make on auto insurance prices.
+Your location can make a big difference on the price of insurance.
+Rural locations tend to have lower incidents of collision claims than congested cities.

-These rate differences show why all drivers should compare prices using their specific location, instead of making a decision based on rate averages.
+These examples demonstrate why everyone should compare rates using their specific location, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.